George Albert Cairns: Early life

-George Albert Cairns was born in London on 12 December 1913.
+George Albert Cairns was born in London on 12 December 1913 and educated at Sir Henry Compton School Fulham (now Fulham Cross Academy) 1923–1930.
 He spent the early 1940s in Sidcup, Kent, working at a bank.
 He met his future wife, Ena, at the same bank.
-They were married in 1941; a year later he went to war.
+They were married in 1941 and a year later he went to war.

 Details

 Cairns was a lieutenant in The Somerset Light Infantry (Prince Albert's), British Army, attached to the South Staffordshire Regiment in Burma during the Second World War.
 The South Staffordshire Regiment was a Chindit battalion, part of 77th Indian Infantry Brigade under the command of Brigadier Michael Calvert.
 He was 30 years old when he performed the deed for which he was posthumously awarded the Victoria Cross.

 On the evening of 16 March 1944, the South Staffords dug in near what would become a main hinge of the Chindit operation, the block at Henu and Mawlu, known as the White City.
 A nearby hill crowned with a Pagoda dominated the horizon.
 It was not occupied by the British or, so far as those present could tell, by the Japanese.
 The following morning a number of unsuspecting Japanese soldiers were discovered in the area.
 It was plain that the South Staffords had dug in their positions adjacent to a small Japanese force without either learning of the other's presence.
 At about 11:00am, the hill erupted with enemy fire.

 Calvert, who led the attack in person, wrote "On the top of Pagoda Hill, not much bigger than two tennis courts, an amazing scene developed.
 The small white Pagoda was in the centre of the hill.
 Between that and the slopes which came up was a mêlée of South Staffords and Japanese bayonetting, fighting with each other, with some Japanese just throwing grenades from the flanks into the mêlée."
-Calvert added, "there, at the top of the hill, about fifty yards square, an extraordinary mêlée took place, everyone shooting, bayoneting, kicking at everyone else, rather like an officers’ guest night."
+Calvert added, "there, at the top of the hill, about fifty yards square, an extraordinary mêlée took place, everyone shooting, bayoneting, kicking at everyone else, rather like an officers' guest night."